Poetry Through Vocal Expression

 Reader’s Theater

-Whether or not you are new to Reader’s Theater, this lesson will provide you with innovative ways to bring it into your classroom.
-Providing a bridge from drama to theatre as well as an excellent opportunity for vocal work, Reader’s Theater is a versatile learning tool and tons of fun for all!
-Adaptable for all age groups, you can even extend this lesson to introduce public speaking to older students.
-There is also a rubric available which can be used to teach up to 7 different skills of your choosing.
-Inflection, tone, pitch, rate, and projection are all skills introduced through this lesson.
+Reader’s Theater Lesson Whether or not you are new to Reader’s Theater, this lesson will provide you with innovative ways to bring it into your classroom.
+Providing a bridge from drama to theatre as well as an excellent opportunity for vocal work, Reader’s Theater is a versatile learning tool and tons of fun for all! … Read more

 Gibberish Interview